 I wonder how much longer it will take for the iLift, a Google-powered touchscreen informing about slope conditions while delivering ads for sunscreen!
 Maybe it helps to get over the drawbacks and accept these technological marvels for what they are, as your butt is now being kept nice and toasty on the way to the top...

 A classic Swiss comedy clip about a T-bar ski lift:

-Please share your memories and thoughts in the comments!
+Please share your memories about T-bar ski lifts in the comments!